djpugh/MTfit/_sources/probability.rst.txt

 Probability
 *************************

-:mod:`mtfit` has :term:`PDF` s for two data types, with two different approaches to measuring the polarity.
+:mod:`MTfit` has :term:`PDF` s for two data types, with two different approaches to measuring the polarity.

 However, it is possible to add :term:`PDF` s for other data-types (see :doc:`extensions`)